Rates of convergence to non-degenerate asymptotic profiles for fast diffusion via energy methods: Abstract

 \section{Abstract}

 This paper is concerned with a quantitative analysis of asymptotic behaviors of (possibly sign-changing) solutions to the Cauchy-Dirichlet problem for the fast diffusion equation posed on bounded domains with Sobolev subcritical exponents.
 More precisely, rates of convergence to non-degenerate asymptotic profiles will be revealed via an energy method.
 The sharp rate of convergence to \emph{positive} ones was recently discussed by Bonforte and Figalli~\cite{BF21} based on an entropy method.
 An alternative proof for their result will also be provided.
+Furthermore, dynamics of fast diffusion flows with changing signs will be discussed more specifically under concrete settings; in particular, exponential stability of some sign-changing asymptotic profiles will be proved in dumbbell domains for initial data with certain symmetry.